Michael Riedel b. 1972

 The artist was born in 1972 and currently lives and works in Frankfurt, where he received a Meisterschüler at the Städelschule in 2000.
 The same year, he launched the experimental artist space Oskar-von-Miller Strasse 16 in Frankfurt.
 Using the building’s address as the name for the space, Riedel restaged cultural events—book readings, film screenings, art exhibitions, and music concerts—held at other locations throughout the city, effectively duplicating them in space and time.
 In 2004, communal dinners were introduced at the venue, which following a temporary relocation to Berlin now exists in its third iteration at a new address in Frankfurt.
 The communal dinners continue under the name Freitagsküche.

 In 2013, Riedel was invited by the Palais de Tokyo in Paris to create a series of three site-specific installations in the museum's event space.
 His first presentation in the space was shown July 2013 to April 2014.
 Titled Jacques comité [Giacometti], the artist covered the walls and floor with 4073 "o's" extracted from the transcript of a recording made during the deinstallation of a Giacometti exhibition at the Hamburger Kunsthalle.
-Currently on view is Riedel's second installation, Dual air [Dürer], which repurposes materials from a recent Albrecht Dürer show at the Städel Museum, Frankfurt (through April 2017).
+Recently on view was Riedel's second installation, Dual air [Dürer], which repurposed materials from a recent Albrecht Dürer show at the Städel Museum, Frankfurt (April 2014 – January 2015).
+Currently on view through May 2015 is the final installation of the series, EFFJ KNOOS [JEFF KOONS.
+The artist reuses and reactivates a piece of display furniture originally intended for selling exhibition merchandise, such as posters, tote bags, and catalogues, from the 2012 Jeff Koons show at Liebieghaus Skulpturensammlung in Frankfurt.